 Introduction to documentary styles, filmmaking, directing, and production management, web promotion, broadcast, and screening.
 Students will learn the critical production decisions involved in documentary digital video production while producing short films.
 An overview of production methods such as idea development, research, proposal and scriptwriting, budgeting, and working with cast and crew with innovative collaborative tools.
 Students will discuss rights clearances, common challenges, and ethical issues.
-This class will include students from multiple sections.
+This class may include students from multiple sections.

 - Articulate problems, challenges, and ethical dilemmas involved in documentary filmmaking, as well as, describe and discuss the range of documentary styles, including expository, observational, interactive, reflexive, and performative documentaries.